Gcode, Controllers, Grbl, Firmware Settings, and EEPROM.

-For experienced woodworkers and hobbyists, learning to operate a CNC Router is like moving to a foreign country.
+Even for experienced woodworkers and hobbyists, learning to operate a CNC Router can be like moving to a foreign country.
 There’s a new language to learn, new customs to be observed, and new landscapes to navigate.
 The language of CNC is known as gcode.
 Gcode was developed at MIT in the 1940s to operate the first numerically controlled machines.
 As computers were integrated into manufacturing, numeric control evolved into computer numeric control (CNC) with gcode as the accepted standard programming language.

 Gcode consists of text commands used to control the movement of a CNC.
 It can be written by hand but most often is created when using Computer Aided Machining (CAM) software.
 Most CAM software includes a feature called a post-processor which acts like an editor making certain the gcode that is generated will work with the type of Controller used by your CNC.